-To begin with we chatted about our personal lives, and were very excited to find that we had lots of things in common.
+We started by chatting about our personal lives, and were very excited to find that we had lots of things in common.
 I really enjoyed this conversation – we were engaged and animated.
-But we didn’t even start talking about my business or her programme until we’d already been talking for more than 30 minutes.
+But we didn’t even start talking about my business or her programme until we’d already been on the call for more than 30 minutes.

-By this point I was tired and hungry It was past the end of my working day and remember, I’d only expected to be on for an hour.
+By this point I was tired and hungry.
+It was well past the end of my working day and remember, I’d only expected to be on for an hour.

 I was also no longer able to fully take in what she was saying.
-It was around now that she started asking me some quite searching coaching questions which would have been great earlier in the conversation, but by 8pm my brain just couldn’t focus and I wasn’t able to dig deep enough to explore the answer to those questions.
+It was around now that she started asking me some quite searching coaching questions which would have been great earlier in the conversation, but 2 hours in my brain just couldn’t focus and I wasn’t able to dig deep enough to explore the answer to those questions.

-She was giving no signs of being close to wrapping up the call, or even moving on to some of the things that would have helped me make a decision, so I brought the call to an end.
+She was giving no signs of being close to wrapping up the call, or even moving on to some of the things that would have helped me make a decision, so I made a decision to end the call.

 The important thing to notice here was that I wasn’t a “No” I was just an “I’m too tired and hungry to continue right now”.